daveeS987/buy-nothing-frontend/README.md

-# Pay Nothing
+# Buy Nothing
 A web application for giving things away for free or finding free items.
+We intended this application to mirror BuyNothing.
 A user can sign post or request an item.
 A user can also use guest view for window shopping.

 [![Version](https://img.shields.io/badge/version-1.0.0-brightgreen.svg)](https://github.com/jonnyleealas/ohnologger)